donpowers/BeeMgtApp-Client/README.md

 where it is located
 4. Story: As a User, I want my know how many brood supers per hive, So that I can plan on replacing frames for my IPM.
-5.Story: As a User, I want my know how many honey supers per hive, So that I can plan for extraction.
+5. Story: As a User, I want my know how many honey supers per hive, So that I can plan for extraction.
-6.Story: As a User, I want update my hive information, So that I can update changes that have occurred.
+6. Story: As a User, I want update my hive information, So that I can update changes that have occurred.
-7.Story: As a User, I want delete a hive, So that my hive list is updated
+7. Story: As a User, I want delete a hive, So that my hive list is updated

 ##Wireframe
 The initial wireframe mockup of a potential site design is located here